"And as you wish that others would do to you, do so to them."

 Spiritual - a Reader - Happy & Safe - a Mathematician - Creative - a Communicator - Active - a Scientist

 Click here to explore our vision in more detail.

 We instil positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.
 Children leave St Martin’s with a sense of belonging to a happy, nurturing and aspiring community where they have explored and demonstrated our school values.
 These Christian values underpin school life and are developed through and alongside our curriculum.

 Click here to explore our values in more detail.

-Our aspiration is that when children leave us and move on to secondary school, they have:
+Our aspiration is that when children leave us they have: